flydog-sdr/docs/docs/en/developer/fpga.md

 ### KiwiSDR.rx14.wf0.bit

-The operation is much the same as generating KiwiSDR.rx3.wf3.bit, except that the `RX_CFG` field in the `kiwi.gen.vh` file has a corresponding value of `14` and the `define USE_WF` field needs to be removed or commented out.
+The operation is much the same as generating KiwiSDR.rx3.wf3.bit, except that the `RX_CFG` field in the `kiwi.cfg.vh` file has a corresponding value of `14` and the `define USE_WF` field needs to be removed or commented out.

 The code is as follows.